Tatanagar–Thawe Express: Traction

-Both trains are hauled by a Tatanagar Loco Shed-based WAP-7 or Asansol Loco Shed-based WAP-4 electric locomotive from Tatanagar to Asansol.
-From Asansol, trains are hauled by a Asansol Loco Shed-based WAP-4 electric locomotive uptil Thawe and vice versa.
+Both trains are hauled by a Santragachi Loco Shed-based WAP-4 electric locomotive from Tatanagar to Thawe and vice versa.

 Extension

 The train ran between Tatanagar and Samastipur when introduced.
 It got extended to Muzaffarpur later.
 This was again extended to Gorakhpur during early 1990s but later got short terminated to Chhapra.
 The train was again extended to Thawe Junction from 12 April 2021 on the request of Gopalganj MP, Dr. Alok Kumar Suman.

 Rake sharing

 The train shared its rake with 15083/15084 Utsarg Express before COVID-19 pandemic in India.
 Currently it shares its rake with Tatanagar-Katihar Express.

 Slip coaches

 It used to carry the slip coaches of Tatanagar-Katihar Express before COVID-19 pandemic in India, which used to get detached at Barauni Junction.
 Now Tatanagar-Katihar Express is running independently (now via New Barauni) with Rake Sharing with this train.

 Direction reversal

 The train reverses its direction 1 times: